Contest Coordinator: Cori Combs, SkillsUSA Nebraska

 Key Updates

-• ALL designs must be submitted electronically by March 27, 2026.
+- ALL designs must be submitted electronically by March 27th, 2026.
+This has been extended to April 8th, 2026

 Guidelines:

-2. All entries should be submitted on a single 8.5″ x11″ page in two sizes: 7″ and 1-1/2″.
-Both sizes must be identical.
-The working drawing file and an 8.5″ x 11″ .pdf must be submitted digitally at https://form.jotform.com/260065720845052 by March 27, 2026.
-NO DESIGNS WILL BE ACCEPTED ON SITE!
-The larger 7″ version is for showing greater detail.
-The smaller 1-1/2″ version shows what the actual pin will look like at pin size.
-The larger version must be 7″ wide or 7″ tall, whichever is the larger dimension, for judging.
+- The larger 7″ version shows greater detail.
+The smaller 1-1/2″ version shows what the pin will look like at that size.
+The larger version must be 7″ wide or 7″ tall, whichever is larger, for judging.
 The smaller version must be 1-1/2″ wide or 1-1/2″ tall on its largest dimension to show how the actual pin will look at pin size.
 Deductions will be taken for each size version as follows: Every 1/4″ over or under on the 7″ version and every 1/8″ over or under on the 1-1/2″ version.
 Wording on the pin must reference the name of the State, the year, and SkillsUSA.
 Note that both sizes should be readable, but especially at the 1-1/2″ actual pin size.
 The SkillsUSA emblem or SkillsUSA logo (or elements of either) should not appear on the pin.
 The name SkillsUSA must be used, and the proper spelling must be as shown (SkillsUSA is one word; accurate use of capitalization is required to represent the brand’s standards.)

-3. The design must be the student’s original concept.
-Use of the students’ own original photos, drawings, or digital art is highly recommended.
+- The design must be the student’s original concept.
+The use of students’ own original photos, drawings, or digital art is highly recommended.
 Designs may be constructed of small amounts of Creative Commons-licensed material, material in the public domain, or commercial stock images.
 These materials must be accompanied by proof of license and must provide attribution to credit the originator.

-6. A total of 6 colors is allowed.
+- A total of 6 colors are allowed.